-Do Brooklyn movers require moving deposits and when do you pay movers upfront?
+Do Brooklyn local movers require moving deposits and when do you pay movers upfront?
 Short answer is Yes, and it depends!
 When hiring a Brooklyn moving company, you might find that some movers will require a moving company deposit to prevent their clients from canceling at the last minute.
-Since all companies have different moving company cancellation policy, you will need to ask your movers for theirs.
+Since all companies have different licensed movers cancellation policy, you will need to ask your movers for theirs.

 A large number of reputable movers will require a moving company deposit in order to avoid last minute cancellation.
 You can look at it as a sort of insurance.
 A precautionary step that the movers make to protect themselves.
 It also allows you to reserve your spot.
 Especially during the busier months of the year.
 The amount can be anywhere between $100 – $500.
 But it rarely goes up beyond couple of hundred.